 Programs for Students Holding a United States JD Degree

-Santa Clara University School of Law, located in Santa Clara, California, offers an LLM degree in International and Comparative Law.
-We offer to lawyers, judges and law professors an opportunity to experience the evolving legal culture of the world from the vantage point of our overseas programs’ dynamic centers of commerce and learning throughout the world.
-The application deadline for the fall semester is May 1, 2015.
+Santa Clara Law’s International and Comparative Law program offers students the opportunity to experience the evolving legal culture of the world from the vantage point of our overseas programs in dynamic centers of commerce and learning throughout the world.

 - Students must complete a written research paper either in conjunction with a class approved by the Director of Graduate Legal Programs or as Independent Research (course # 298) under the supervision of a faculty member.

 Elective Courses: Most upper-division courses are open to enrollment by LLM candidates.
 The program assumes as a minimum one academic year plus one summer in residence.
 The requirements for the degree must be completed within two academic years from matriculation.